 Brought to you by Hazelden Publishing

-Join Hazelden Publishing's free, on-demand webinar, Youth Suicide Prevention: Being There Amidst Physical Isolation, to learn how to provide support to students at your school.
+Join Hazelden Publishing's free, on-demand webinar, Anticipating and Addressing Students' Mental Health Needs in the Upcoming Academic Year, to learn how to provide support to students at your school.

-Worry, fear, and grief are just some of the feelings many of our students are experiencing after months of living with the social, medical, and economic uncertainty of a pandemic.
+Even as we return to school this fall, many students still have feelings of worry, fear, isolation, and grief caused by the social, medical, and economic uncertainty they’ve experienced over the past year.
 Unfortunately, without intervention, these overwhelming emotions could lead a fraction of our students to contemplate dark thoughts of suicide.

-But for teachers, it can be hard to know whether a student is feeling “down” or might be truly at risk, especially if the only time we see our students is via a screen.
-However, there are signs to look for, questions to ask.
-Even when educators are physically distant from their students, they can still help prevent a tragedy like suicide.
+What should schools do to help with youth suicide prevention?
+For teachers, it can be hard to know whether a student is feeling “down” or might be truly at risk.
+However, there are signs to look for and questions to ask that can help prevent a tragedy like suicide.

-Suicide risk for students is on the rise.
+Mental health concerns for students are on the rise.

+According to a recent CDD report, the number of mental health–related emergency room visits in 2020 increased by 24% for children aged 5-11 and 31% for youth aged 12–17.
 Even before the pandemic, suicide was the second-leading cause of death for teens ages 15-19.
-Data published last year the suicide rate for our older teenagers was higher than it had been in two decades.
+Recent data the suicide rate for our older teenagers was higher than it had been in two decades.

-Recent losses, abuse, and isolation allsuicide risk.
-Many of these situations are becoming more common during the pandemic.
-In addition, youth struggling with mental health issues might find it harder to get help because they are isolated or don’t know how to access medical care during the pandemic.
+Losses, abuse, and isolation allsuicide risk, and many of these situations became more common during the pandemic.
+In addition, youth struggling with mental health issues might have found it harder to get help because they were isolated or didn’t know how to access medical care.

 Educators provide a critical safety net.